nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- There are 3 editable fields: _session name_, _session date_ and the _list of participants_ in the session.
 >  - At least 1 field has to be edited for the command to run.
 >  - More than 1 field can be edited in a single run of the command.
->- When editing the _list of participants_, existing participants, including the group that was declared when
+>- When editing the _list of participants_, existing participants, including those part of the group declared when
->  creating the session, has to be included.
+>  creating the session, must be included.
 >  - Activities may have been created using participants in the list, hence the _list of participants_ can only expand
 >    and not shrink.
-This is to prevent any bugs when editing a session.
+This is to prevent any inconsistencies to activities in the session.
 >  - Example 1: If the session with session unique identifier of 1 has been created with Alice and Bob
 >    and you wish to edit it to include Charlie, a valid edit command would be: <br>
 >    `session /edit /sid 1 /pl Alice Bob Charlie`.